samtaggart/data_threefold_projects_friends/info/projects/threefold_foundation/threefold_foundation.md

 The ThreeFold Grid is one of the most essential layers in the ThreeFold as it provides a global mesh network to run and store our internet applications and services.

 ## Join saving our planet!

 If not us, who?
 If not now, when?

+## Support this project

+TF Grid Promotion is funded by ThreeFold’s Token Distribution Event (TDE) for the impact it brings to our planet and humanity.
+The ThreeFold Token (TFT) represents a unit of capacity on the new Internet and is created only when new capacity is added to the ThreeFold Grid.
+Each project on the TDE benefits from fund allocations in the form of branded TFTs.
+You can buy specially branded TFTs to directly support the TF Grid Promotion, and the growth of a new conscious internet.

+### Roadmap

 ```python
 [milestone]